 On my Apple Macintosh, the trick with the green triangle in the column header "File name" does not work, and so I cannot transfer the data to Excel (I do not own Excel for Windows, only for the Macintosh).
 Unfortunately this is a bit annoying...

 Now I extracted the coordinates to which the camera pointed, but I do not really know more by now.
 In the "Browse" window deep sky objects are indicated, but if you aimed next to them, thias feature does not help much, because the corresponding object is not on the photo at all.
 So I tried out my astronomy programs, and checked which one would offer the easiest way for reaching my goal.
 Much to my surprise, Stellarium won!

 I now use the data for R.A. and Dec.
 (J2000) in Stellarium to find out what my Atik Infinity camera actually had photographed - or how much I missed the target.
 Before that, I entered the data of the camera sensor and the telescope into Stellarium so that I can now display the field of view of the camera.
-At my first attempts, I forgot to enter the rotation angle, but this is not that important, because I just want to know how much the GoTo control went wrong.
+At my first attempts, I forgot to enter the rotation angle (this is done in the eyepiece extension module in the tab "sensor"), but this is not that important, because I just want to know how much the GoTo control went wrong.
 I am also not quite sure whether I enter the rotation angle correctly (see below).